Intent: The Big Ideas in PSHE at Atherton High.

 - Living in the Wider World

-The curriculum has been designed in such a way that Years 7-10 will be working on the same core theme at the same time.
+The curriculum has been designed in a way that Years 7-10 will be working on the same core theme at the same time.
 In Year 11, the focus will be on building knowledge and practical skills developed lower down the school, which will assist their transition to the next stage of their education, training and employment.
 We lay the foundations of the themes of the curriculum in Year 7 and build on these themes each year in an age appropriate way.
 The content covers all areas of the Statutory Guidance for PSHE and SRE curriculum (September 2020).
 The curricular content ensures there are plenty of opportunities for students to develop knowledge, skills and attributes, through a programme that is relevant and appropriate to the ethos of the school, the needs of our pupils and most importantly developing our students ready for life after Atherton High.

-PSHE at Atherton High is a wide and varied curriculum and seeks to engage students through the study of topics that are less abstract than traditionally academic subjects are, and very relevant to their daily lives.
-The curriculum is extremely wide ranging, from Relationships & Sex Education (RSE) to preparation for careers; PSHE allows a safe space, with students being taught by their form tutors, whom have a pastoral duty of care to their students and have built positive relationships with their students over an extended period.
+PSHE at Atherton High is a wide and varied curriculum, it seeks to engage students through the study of topics that are less abstract than traditional academic subject and relevant to their daily lives.
+The curriculum is extremely extensive, from Relationships & Sex Education (RSE) to preparing for future careers; PSHE allows a safe space, with students being taught by their form tutors, whom have a pastoral duty of care to their students and have built positive relationships with their students over an extended period.
 This delivery model facilitates the discussion of sensitive topics and students feel comfortable to engage in sensitive and controversial subject matter and to ask questions.